neurospin/unicog/unicogfmri/utils_unicogfmri/physiological_correction/README.md

     %
     % IMPORTANT:
     %
-    % 1) put all your data (.nii file, .log files) in a same directory for
+    % 1) organize your data: all .nii and .log files must be in the same local
-    %    every subject and session
+    %    directory for every subject (for example "fMRI").
     %
-    % 2) before using this fuction, run the local installation of SPM8
-    %    (necessary only the first time after opening Matlab).
-For example:
+    % 2) in Matlab, add the directory containing the "PhysIO" toolbox and run
+    %    SPM (only necessary once for a Matlab session):
     %
-    % addpath /home/yourlogin/matlab/spm8
+    %    addpath('/path_to_the_toolbox/PhysIO/')
+    %    spm8 # or other version
     %    spm('fmri')
+    %
+    % 3) run this function in the directory of the subject containing the data
+    %    (.nii and .log files).
     %
     % CAREFUL: This function only computes the regressors for one fMRI session
     %          (one .nii file)!